jacobwilliams/bspline-fortran/README.md

 Brief description
 ---------------

 The library provides subroutines for 2D-6D interpolation using b-splines.
-The code is written in modern Fortran.
+The code is written in modern Fortran (i.e., Fortran 2003+).

 The core routines are: